lendrzhub/hello-world/README.md

 Hello everyone

-Thi is my first try at GitHub and trying to understand how this works.
+This is my first try at GitHub and trying to understand how this works.